darpankattel/solutions-architect-associate/notes/Databases/Databases in AWS.md

 For storing session data for websites.

 ## Amazon DynamoDB
 This is a serverless, no-sql database, with milisecond latency.
-Highly available, multi AX by default.
+Highly available, multi AZ by default.
 Can replace ElastiCache as a Key/Value store, using TTL feature.

 We can use DAX for read cache, with microsecond latency.